FXOpen

 Key Levels

-If your analysis shows that D is projected to be in an area of significant support or resistance, there’s a greater chance that the area will hold and reverse in the way you expect.
+If your analysis shows that D is projected to be in an area of significant support or resistance, there’s a greater chance that the level will hold and the price will reverse in the way you expect.

 ABCD Timeframe Convergence